-Arch Specific Notes — PPC
+Arch specific notes — PPC

 The Gentoo PowerPC port uses the ppc keyword and maintains compatibility with all 32 bit PowerPC processors.
 It is also used for 32 bit userland installs on 64 bit PowerPC systems.